FEniCS/governance/governance.md

 limited to:

-- Financial interests, such as investments, employment or contracting work, outside of The Project that may influence their work on The Project.
+- Financial interests, such as investments, employment or contracting work, outside of the Project that may influence their work on the Project.
 - Access to proprietary information of their employer that could potentially leak into their work with the Project.